 Events of Default.
-As more fully described in the audited financial statements of the Association for the period ending December 31, 2008 (the "Financial Statements") attached hereto, the traffic on the Southern Connector has been substantially less than that projected at the time the Bonds were issued.
+As more fully described in the audited financial statements of the Association for the period ended December 31, 2009 (the "Financial Statements") attached hereto, the traffic on the Southern Connector has been substantially less than that projected at the time the Bonds were issued.
 Such shortfall in traffic resulted in insufficient toll revenues to pay interest on the Series 1998A Senior Bonds and the Trustee has made up such shortfalls from transfers from the Senior Bonds Debt Service Reserve Account.
-On January 1, 2008, principal on the Bonds began to come due, which resulted in additional withdrawals from the Senior Bonds Debt Service Reserve Account and from the Subordinate Bonds Debt Service Reserve Account.
+On January 1, 2008, principal on the Bonds began to come due, which resulted in additional withdrawals from the Senior Bonds Debt Service Reserve Account.
 The Association has been unable to meet its Revenue Covenant under Section 717 of the Indenture.
 On January 23, 2008 the Association and the Bondholders were notified by the Trustee that an Event of Default had occurred and continues under the Indenture.
-On May 6, 2009 the Trustee sent another letter to the Association that such Event of Default had not been waived by the Trustee and that the Trustee expressly reserved its rights to remedies available under the Bond documents.
-On June 12, 2009, SCDOT asserted that an Event of Default has occurred under Section 14.1(d) of the License Agreement, which among other things provides that an Event of Default under the License Agreement shall exist if the Association "... shall fail, be unable, or admit in writing the inability generally to pay the Association's debts as they become due."
+On May 6, 2009 the Trustee and that the Trustee expressly reserved its rights to remedies available under the Bond documents.

+On June 12, 2009, SCDOT asserted that an Event of Default has occurred under Section 14.1(d) of the License Agreement, which among other things provides that an Event of Default under the License Agreement shall exist if the Association ". . . shall fail, be unable, or admit in writing the inability generally to pay the Association's debts as they become due."
 The License Agreement provides no cure period for such Event of Default.
 Although Section 9.2(e) of the License Agreement permits SCDOT to terminate the License Agreement upon the occurrence of an Event of Default, SCDOT did not terminate the License Agreement and agreed to give the Association at least 90 days prior written notice of the effective date of any such termination.
 In consideration of such 90 day forbearance, the Association agreed to diligently undertake to restructure its indebtedness and to include in its proposed debt adjustment plan the funding of repairs and replacements to the Southern Connector.
-A copy of SCDOT's letter of June 12, 2009 is attached hereto as Exhibit "B".
-See also, Note 13 of the Financial Statements.
-The Association is working to explore strategic alternatives related to restructuring or adjustment of the Association's existing capital structure to address these defaults.